smblott-github/chromi/README.md

   1. the literal word `chromi`,
   2. an identifier (which must match the regexp `/\d+/`),
-  3. the path to a a Javascript function  (such as `chrome.windows.getAll`), and
+  3. the path to a chrome Javascript function  (such as `chrome.windows.getAll`), and
-  4. a URL encoded, JSON stringified list of arguments for that function.
+  4. a URL encoded, JSON stringified list of arguments.

-The extension calls the indicated function with the given argument and responds with a message of the form:
+The extension calls the indicated function with the given arguments and responds with a message of the form:

-  1. the literal word `Chromi` (note the leading capital "C"),
+  1. the literal word `Chromi` (note the capital "C"),
   2. the identifier provided with the resquest,
   3. the literal word `done`, and
   4. a URL encoded, JSON stringified list of results from the function's invocation.